San Carlos de Bariloche is one of Patagonia’s most visited cities.

 Here are some quick tips on choosing lift passes:

-- You can wait and get your pass the day of, but if you already know exactly how many days you want to hit the slopes, getting your lift passes online ahead of time is cheaper.
+• You can wait and get your pass the day of, but if you already know exactly how many days you want to hit the slopes, getting your lift passes online ahead of time gives you a 5% discount.
 Buy them here.

-- Flexipass packs are for non-consecutive days.
-Weather is unreliable in Bariloche so if you have the time to spend there, this is the safest bet.
+• Flexipass packs are for non-consecutive days.
+Weather is unreliable in Bariloche so if you have the time to spend there, so this lets you save your pass for the best weather.
 If you plan on returning the following year, you can use your leftover Flexipass days the following season.

 Read Next: A Complete El Chalten Hiking Guide: Argentina’s Trekking Capital